ChandraHasini12/v25he5c2_mp/README.md

 This system can be used as a prototype for:

 Automotive safety systems \
-Vehicle indicator control,
+Vehicle indicator control \
-Reverse parking assistance,
+Reverse parking assistance \
-Engine temperature monitoring,
+Engine temperature monitoring \
-CAN-based automotive networks,
+CAN-based automotive networks \
 Vehicle monitoring systems